filviu/blog/content/posts/2009/2009-06-10-the-quest-for-mobile-youtube-is-over.md

 Then, the rescue !
 An official google app for youtube and even more Symbian native, not that damn java stuff.
 It's simple, it misses the save function, which I don't miss as, if I want to save from youtube I use firefox to download in mp4, hq format anyway and **it works**.

-So if you want mobile youtube, the easy way, in an app just head over to <a href="http://m.google.com" target="_blank" rel="noopener">m.google.com</a> on your phone and download it !
+So if you want mobile youtube, the easy way, in an app just head over to [m.google.com](http://m.google.com) on your phone and download it !

 ![Installing the latest Youtube mobile app version](/blog/images/2009/screenshot0019_cnv.jpg)